1) What is Fashion eCommerce?

 In these cases, customers may only keep the products that interest them and return the rest.
 Some brands offer this service to customers with loyalty programs or VIP customers.
 Sending out free coupons or goodies along with the products is a great way to harness customer loyalty.
 Using this feature as applicable reduces the scope of returned merchandise.

 2.8) Personalized Suggestions

-A personalized suggestion pop-up based on a customer’s past purchase and return history may help guide a customer towards assured conversions.
+A personalized suggestion pop-up based on a customer’s past purchase and return history may help guide a customer toward assured conversions.

 A returning customer might have to scroll through the endless inventory to pick what they like.
-What waste their time?
+Why waste their time?
 This option shortens the purchase decision time.
-By highlighting products that will not have any potential features that pushed a customer to opt for a return previously, Fashion eCommerce brands can help cut down their return rate.
+Fashion eCommerce brands can help cut down their return rate by displaying personalized suggestions.

-Transportation is the most crucial task in an online business, and eCommerce brands must respect it as it deserves.
+Transportation is the most crucial task in an online business, and ecommerce businesses should prioritize it accordingly.
 Oversized packaging with styrofoam, air packets, or cardboard is necessary to maintain the product’s structural integrity.
 Packaging is an essential checkpoint for eCommerce businesses.